We will save US$700 million with Aker-AGM stake acquisition – GNPC to CSOs

 “Lambert valued the stake that GNPC is looking to acquire at $2 billion, compared to the $1.3 billion which was the mandate requested for in Parliament.
 The valuation considered all the risks sited in the comments section of this document.
 A call with Lambert will address these issues”, the oil company noted.

-GNPC said the “$1.3 billion limit anticipates a minimum US$700 million saving for GNPC vis-a-vis the valuation of US$2 billion”, adding: “It is worth noting that the capital allowance to be inherited by GNPC under the transaction is approximately $1.2 billion”.
+GNPC said the “$1.3 billion limit anticipates a minimum $700 million saving for GNPC vis-a-vis the valuation of $2 billion”, adding: “It is worth noting that the capital allowance to be inherited by GNPC under the transaction is approximately $1.2 billion”.

 “This would have remained with Aker/AGM as a tax deductible amount and repatriated abroad.
 With the acquisition, this amount stays in Ghana.
 In essence, GNPC gains because of the capital allowance it inherits”, the company argued.